cyrraz/plothist/docs/advanced/model_examples.rst

 Creating the data and model
 ===========================

-Below is the code that generates the data and model histograms used in all the examples below.
+Below is the code that generates the data and model histograms used in all the examples of this section.
 The idea is to have a ``data_hist`` corresponding to any kind of data representing a count of events over a variable, a ``signal_hist`` corresponding to the signal model, and a list of ``background_hists`` used to model to everything that is not our signal.
 We also show an example of how to scale the model to the data.
 We also define three functions that will be used as model components.

 .. code-block:: python